Risale-i Nur: Distinctive features of the collection

-With these writings, Said Nursî opened up a new, direct way to reality (haqiqat) and knowledge of God which he described as the highway of the Qur'an and way of the companions of Muhammad through the "legacy of prophethood", which gains for those who follow it "true and certain belief".
+With these writings, Said Nursî claimed to open up a new, direct way to reality (haqiqat) and knowledge of God which he described as the highway of the Qur'an and way of the companions of Muhammad through the "legacy of prophethood", which gains for those who follow it "true and certain belief".
 Said Nursi did not ascribe the writings to himself, but claimed that they "proceeded from the Qur'an itself" like "rays shining out of from [its] truths".

 Thus, rather than being a Qur'anic commentary which expounds all its verses giving the immediate reasons for their revelation and the apparent meanings of the words and sentences, the Risale-i Nur is what is known as a mânevî tefsir, or commentary which expounds the meaning of the Qur'anic truths.
-For there are various sorts of commentaries.
-The verses mostly expounded in the Risale-i Nur are those concerned with the truths of belief, such as the Divine Names and attributes and the Divine activity in the universe, the Divine existence and Oneness, resurrection, prophethood, Divine Determining or destiny, and man's duties of worship.
+The verses expounded in the Risale-i Nur are mostly those concerned with the truths of belief, such as the Divine Names and attributes and the Divine activity in the universe, the Divine existence and Oneness, resurrection, prophethood, Divine Determining or destiny, and man's duties of worship.
 Nursî explains how the Qur'an addresses all men in every age in accordance with the degree of their understanding and development; it has a face that looks to each age.
-The Risale-i Nur, then, explains that face of the Qur'an which looks to this age.
-We shall now look at further aspects of the Risale-i Nur related to this point.

-According to Nursî, the Qur'an invites man to observe the universe and reflect on the Divine activity within it; following just this method, Nursî claims proofs and explanations for the truths of belief.
+According to Nursî, the Qur'an invites man to observe the universe and reflect on the Divine activity within it; following this method, Nursî claims proofs and explanations for the truths of belief.
 He likens the universe to a book, and looking at it in the way shown by the Qur'an, that is, 'reading' it for its meaning, learns of the Divine Names and attributes and other truths of belief.
 The book's purpose is to describe its Author and Maker; beings become evidences and signs to their Creator.
 Thus, an important element in the way of the Risale-i Nur is reflection or contemplation (tefekkür), 'reading' the Book of the Universe in order to increase in knowledge of God and to obtain 'true and certain belief' in all the truths of belief.